Home

 Running a small business is challenging enough without leaving yourself exposed to preventable financial risk.
 Yet most small business owners make the same insurance mistakes — often without realizing it until a lawsuit, accident, or disaster makes it painfully clear.

 The right business insurance policy can be the difference between recovering from a setback and losing everything you've built.
-Here are the five most costly mistakes to avoid.
+Here are the five most costly mistakes to avoid — and exactly what to do about each one.

 Mistake No. 1